-Pratik has received international recognition for his research.
+Pratik is a UK REF 2021 Panel Member (History).
 From 2010 to 2018 he was one of the editors of the leading peer-reviewed journal, Social History of Medicine, published by the Oxford University Press.
 In this role, he had expanded the scope of the journal in global and imperial histories.
 He is also one of the judges of the prestigious Dan David Prize on the History of Health and Medicine, 2020-2021.
 He also sat on the editorial boards of other journals in the history of science and medicine.
 He has been invited to present papers at colloquia in UK, India, Japan, USA and Europe on the history of science/medicine, globalization and ecological history.